-A boy with cerebral palsy has raised more than £7,800 by taking to the streets of his local town.
+A boy with cerebral palsy has raised more than £7,800 in less than 24 hours by taking to the streets of his local town.

 Patrick McCabe has cerebral palsy quadriplegia and uses a motorised wheelchair and requires assistive technology to communicate.